-Today I read that Marvel are trying to widen their target audience and fan base, there is an urge to generate interest from female readers.
-Their solution to this, of course, is the moronic step backward by making ‘She-Hulk’ for example, a long-form fiction.
-That’s right, we’re headed straight back into the world of novels.
-Even worse, it’s already being defined as chick-lit which is inevitable really when the cover is a tube of green lipstick.
+Today I read that Marvel are trying to widen their target audience and fan base – there is an urge to generate interest from female readers.
+Their solution to this, of course, is the moronic step backward of making ‘She-Hulk’ a long-form fiction.
+That’s right, we’re heading straight back into the world of novels.
+Even worse, it’s already being defined as chick-lit which is inevitable when the cover is a tube of green lipstick.
 It’s also going to be imaginatively called ‘The She-Hulk Diaries.’
 You know, just like The Vampire Diaries?
-Now, I understand that women probably do take more time out to read novels and I understand that Marvel will be able to communicate their super heroines across a new medium and more readers will become familiar with them; but this for me, undermines their whole aim to encourage females to read graphic novels.
+Now, I understand that women probably do take more time out to read novels and I understand that Marvel will be able to communicate their super heroines across a new medium and more readers will become familiar with her; but this for me, undermines their whole aim to encourage females to read graphic novels.

 The novel is set for release in June and the narrative will explore how She Hulk (Jennifer Walters) can balance her career as a lawyer with turning green and angry.
 That’s not all though, lucky females who this novel is aimed at will get to read about how the super heroine tries to balance her life with, wait for it, relationships.
 Who could have possibly have guessed that?